Monday, February 4, 2013

 15th January 2013 Week One:

-When I read "The Read-Write Web - Technology that Makes We the Media Possible" from chapter two from a book called We the Media - 2.
-The Read-Write Web (by Dan Gillmor) talks about a vision of making the read/write web pages.
-From the early and the mid nineties, websites were mainly a read only.
-The vision was to make more feasible for a web developer like the guy in this story pointed out a visionary of making a weblog base website.
+When I read “The Read-Write Web - Technology that Makes We the Media Possible” from chapter two of a book called We the Media - 2.
+The Read-Write Web (by Dan Gillmor) discusses a vision of making the read/write web pages.
+From the early and mid-nineties, websites were mainly read-only.
+The vision was to make it more feasible for a web developer like the guy in this story, who pointed out a visionary of making a weblog-based website.
 There are four common ways to get and retrieve information from the weblog:

 • Wiki:

-• is a site that users can alter information based on commenting, or disagreeing.
+• It is a site where users can alter information based on commenting or disagreeing.

 • Rich Site Summary or RSS: